Please check the following FAQ's below to find the answers to common questions

-New York mechanics liens typically may be filed at any time during the work on the project and within 8 months of contract completion or the date on which work or materials were last supplied for it.²
+New York mechanics liens should be filed within 8 months of contract completion or the date on which work or materials were last supplied for it.²

-An exception is for single-family residences, where the period is shortened is shortened to 4 months after contract completion or the last day of providing work or materials.
+An exception is for single-family residences, where the period is shortened to 4 months after contract completion or the last day of providing work or materials.

 A New York mechanics lien is effective for one year after its filing.
 The lien should be enforced within this period.³

 You can renew your mechanics lien possibly more than once.